 - Find out if your property is located in a floodplain by calling the Engineering Division at 720-898-7640.

 - Due to the City’s participation in the Community Rating System (CRS), Arvada residents are eligible for a discount on insurance premiums.

-- Generally, there is a 30-day waiting period from the time a policy is purchased until you are covered, with the following exceptions: If you have an existing flood insurance policy and the coverage is increased; when flood insurance is required as a condition of a loan; and when an additional amount of flood insurance is required as a result of a flood map revision.
+- Generally, there is a 30-day waiting period for your policy to take effect, with the following exceptions: If you have an existing flood insurance policy and the coverage is increased; when flood insurance is required as a condition of a loan; and when an additional amount of flood insurance is required as a result of a flood map revision.

 - For more information on flooding and flood insurance, go to www.floodsmart.gov or contact your insurance agent.